ArtechFuz3D/gh-pages-template/README.md

 # GitHub Pages Template

 This is a minimal GitHub Pages static site deployed directly from the repository, where no local dev, CLI or build tools are used.
+Perfect for quickly deploying your vibe code and single html sites.

 ## 🚀 How to enable GitHub Pages